catalyst/moodle-auth_saml2/README.md

 * Minimal configuration needed, in most cases just copy the IdP metadata in and then give the SP metadata to your IdP admin and that's it.
 * Fast! - 3 redirects instead of 7
-* Supports back channel Single Logout which most big organisations require (unlike OneLogin)
+* Supports Single Logout via the HTTP-Redirect binding which many organisations require

 How does it work?